System Requirements for Virtual Server Agent with Amazon

 Virtual Server Agent Proxy Requirements

-For backups, the Virtual Server Agent (VSA) should be installed on a Windows instance hosted in Amazon and must be located in the same region as the instances to be backed up.
+The VSA proxy must be in the same Amazon account and located in the same region as the instances to be backed up.

 For restores, the VSA proxy can be an Amazon instance or an external machine.